Asus ZenFone Max Pro M2 vs ZenFone Max Pro M1: What's New and Different?

-We pit the predecessor Asus ZenFone Max Pro M1 with the successor Asus ZenFone Max Pro M2 to see if the new variant is a worthy torch bearer.

-Asus ZenFone Max Pro M2 vs Asus ZenFone Max Pro M1 price
+ZenFone Max Pro M2 vs Asus ZenFone Max Pro M1 price in India

 To recall, the Asus ZenFone Max Pro M1 was earlier launched only in two variants - the 3GB RAM/ 32GB storage model is priced at Rs.
 10,999, and the 4GB RAM/ 64GB storage variant is priced at Rs.
 12,999.
 Later in July, Asus also launched the 6GB RAM/ 64GB storage variant, and priced it at Rs.
 14,999.
 The Asus ZenFone Max Pro M1 6GB RAM variant has a different set of cameras as well.